List of Distractions While Driving: 11 Common Distractions

 Texting isn’t the only form of distracted driving.
 Anytime your attention is shared with driving, you’re a distracted driver!

 Mommas, we know you’ve got a lot going on.
 In a day, you tackle more tasks than anyone else!
 You’re used to grabbing any available second and taking full advantage of it.
 But when you’re in the driver’s seat, that’s where all your focus needs to be.
-Keep your family safe by avoiding distracted driving and following all of our car seat safety tips.
+Keep your family safe by avoiding distracted driving and following all of our car seat safety tips and safe driving tips.

 Affiliate links are included above.
 Safe in the Seat earns a small commission when you purchase through these links with no cost to you.
 We so appreciate your support.